 Profiling DAPHNE Using PAPI

-You can profile your DaphneDSL script by using the --enable-profiling
+You can profile specific regions of your DaphneDSL script by inserting

 DAPHNE supports profiling via the PAPI profiling library, specifically the high-level (HL) PAPI API.